ADAM-Development/ADAM_Documentation/biogas.md

 </p>

 <p>
     The first scenario we explore is the system under the old policy (i.e. before Order No. 2222 was issued).
 In this scenario, we add a pseudo technology, labeled "Electricity Cost Increase", to the end of the biogas supply chain (shown below) in order to represent the additional cost barrier for DERs.
-The new policy (i.e. after Order No. 2222 was issued) removes the Electricity Cost Increase technology, resulting in lower operating costs for producing electricity.
+The new policy (i.e. Order No. 2222) removes the Electricity Cost Increase technology, resulting in lower operating costs for producing electricity.
 </p>

 <img src="Pictures\biogas_case_study\biogas_p_graph.png">